-A SNOBOLA program is a set of statements, each involving a rule.
+A SNOBOL4 program is a set of statements, each involving a rule.
 A set of rules provides the means for manipulating strings and other data objects.
 Each statement of a program is written only with printable characters, but the contents of the data strings can be any 8-bit characters.
 The & character is reserved as an escape character for entering non-printable characters literally into the source program.
 To enter an & in a source program use && (see section on special operations).
-(Non-printing character sure ignored by the compiler.)
-Characters in the language blank ! "#\$%&'() + , - . / Ø123456789: ; < => ? @ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]↑ ←
+Any non-printable characters in the source program will be ignored by the compiler.

+Characters in the language

+blank!"#\$%&'()+,-./Ø123456789:;<=>?